 The University of Texas at Austin is one of the largest employers in Austin and is committed to service, education, community and innovation.
-Human Resource Services (HR) supports the university in attracting, developing and retaining a highly qualified and diverse workforce.
-We provide an online job search and job application (EID required) for regular and temporary employment.
+Human Resources (HR) supports the university in attracting, developing and retaining a highly qualified and diverse workforce.
+We provide an online job search and job application for regular and temporary employment.